YOUR EYE HEALTH

 Neither dry nor wet AMD cause any pain.

-For dry AMD: the most common early sign is blurred vision.
+The most common early sign is blurred vision.
 As fewer cells in the macula are able to function, people will see details less clearly in front of them, such as faces or words in a book.
 Often this blurred vision will go away in brighter light.
 If the loss of these light-sensing cells becomes great, people may see a small–but growing–blind spot in the middle of their field of vision.

-For wet AMD: the classic early symptom is that straight lines appear crooked.
+The classic early symptom is that straight lines appear crooked.
 This results when fluid from the leaking blood vessels gathers and lifts the macula, distorting vision.
 A small blind spot may also appear in wet AMD, resulting in loss of one’s central vision.

 How is dry AMD treated?